noahehall/theBookOfNoah/0current/aws/exams/architecture.md

     - requires technical maturity to handle the security and cost implications
   - least flexible: single shared account for all develoeprs
     - as long as everyone is using immutable and isolated stacks, you should be fine
+- serverless
+  - 12 factor app (say this twice)
+  - dont assume local storage exists, but code for ephemeral storage & stateless services
+  - instantiate expensive objects outside event handler
+  - ensure you can test locally
+  - end-to-end integration testing as early as possible in the dev cycle
+  - profile your app for bottle necks
+- serverless architecture
+  - dont `architect` for serverless, but bring your best practices with you
+    - if you abstract away your business logic to a single entrypoint
+      - you should be able to repurpose it for deployment to a lambda OR a container
+  - refrain from putting app/biz logic in the api GW layer
+  - dont implement workflows in lambdas, use stepfunctions
+  - dont implement long running processes in lambdas, use containers
+- integration
+  - understand your component timeouts, e.g. api gateway and lambda have different hard limits

 ## terms